coolmodi/SpellCalc/README.md

 There is a settings menu in the interface options addons tab.

 ## Planned
-* Special spells like seals and totems.
+* Support for more special spells like seals.
 * More options for actionbar values.
 * Better tooltips.
 * Support for melee/ranged spells.